Amit Varshizky: Family

+Weitings

 The Metaphysics of Race: Science and Faith in the Nazi Worldview

-His book The Metaphysics of Race: Science and Faith in the Nazi Worldview (2021) was awarded the Goldberg Prize for the best research book and the Bartal Am VeOlam Prize of the Israel Historical Society for outstanding book for the year 2022.
+His book The Metaphysics of Race: Science and Faith in the Nazi Worldview (2021) was awarded the Goldberg Prize for the best research book and the Bartal Am VeOlam Prize of the Israel Historical Society for an outstanding book for the year 2022.
 An English version of the book was published by Routledge in 2024.

 The book illustrates how Nazi ideology took on the form of an all-encompassing system of thought that saturated all aspects of life, offering a spiritual antidote to the increasing disintegration of a “disenchanted” modern world and a new existential and ethical fulcrum with which to face the dangers of contemporary nihilism.

-Novel
+Novel: Face of Janus

 In November 2021, Varshizky published Face of Janus, a historical novel awarded the Israeli Minister of Culture and Sports Award in the field of Hebrew literature for 2021 and the Dudu Geva Literature Award for the best Israeli alternative book for 2022.
 Israel Hayom praised the book as a "magnum opus," rare in its breadth and depth of discussion.
 The novel interweaves facts, anecdotes, and historical quotations with myths and fiction, and the historical figures speak their own words as recorded in documents from the period.
 The plot revolves around a discharged American soldier in post-war II Paris who falls in love with a prostitute.
 She entrusts him with the diary of Helmut Knochen, the chief of the Nazi Sicherheitspolizei (security police).
-The secrets in the diary summon the superpowers to the scene as each struggle for dominion over Europe.
+The secrets in the diary summon the superpowers to the scene as each struggles for dominion over Europe.
 The book is also an inquiry into the eternal question of the sources of evil, and its Gothic architecture embodies the chronic ambivalence of the human condition.